code-monkeys/db/readme.md

 }
 ```

-The config can be parsed from a URL string and changed at will:
+The config can be parsed from a URL and changed at will:

 ```php
 Record::fromUrl("mysql://username:password@localhost/test");